 Eighth, I want to mention the difference between serving Cornish hen and chicken.

-Because of its relatively small size, a Cornish is usually popular with the whole serving.
+Because of its relatively small size, people usually serve a whole Cornish with suitable side dishes.
 Each chicken is an individual portion.
 It looks more perfect than other chicken dishes when serving because it can fit on a plate.

 Sometimes, people also cut it in half or, for those slightly over 2 pounds, cut it in 4.
 A dinner guest can consume a baked Cornish entirely, so one Cornish chicken is not suitable to serve many people at the same time.